 Possibly to include rude relatives, overtired kids, and burnt turkeys.

 But imagine it all covered in LOVE.

-For those who love a good movie filled with hope, peace, joy, and love may I recommend “The Christmas Candle”.
-It was sent to me by dear reader and blogging friend Becky and now I am passing the light on.
+For those who love a good movie filled with hope, peace, joy, and love I recommend “The Christmas Candle”.
+The movie was recommended to me by dear reader and blogging friend Becky and now I am passing the light on.